ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 - Change ``ip-addresses`` key in netbox inventory plugin to ``ip_addresses`` (https://github.com/netbox-community/ansible_modules/issues/139)
 - Changed ``group`` to ``tenant_group`` in ``netbox_tenant.py`` (https://github.com/netbox-community/ansible_modules/issues/9)
 - Changed ``role`` to ``prefix_role`` in ``netbox_prefix.py`` (https://github.com/netbox-community/ansible_modules/issues/9)
-- Module failures when required fields arent provided (https://github.com/netbox-community/ansible_modules/issues/24)
+- Module failures when required fields aren't provided (https://github.com/netbox-community/ansible_modules/issues/24)
 - Renamed ``netbox_interface`` to ``netbox_device_interface`` (https://github.com/netbox-community/ansible_modules/issues/9)
 - This version has a few breaking changes due to new namespace and collection name.
 I felt it necessary to change the name of the lookup plugin and inventory plugin just not to have a non descriptive namespace call to use them.
 Below is an example:
   ``netbox.netbox.netbox`` would be used for both inventory plugin and lookup plugin, but in different contexts so no collision will arise, but confusion will.